 Welcome to the US Hereditary Angioedema Association, Inc. (US HAEA).
 Founded and staffed by HAE patients and HAE patient caregivers, we are a non-profit patient advocacy organization dedicated to serving persons with angioedema.
-The Association provides HAE patients and their families with a support network and a wide range of services including physician referrals, and individualized patient support.
+The Association provides HAE patients and their families with a support network and a wide range of services including physician referrals, disease information, and individualized patient support.
 Our goal is to increase awareness of Hereditary Angioedema by providing patients and physicians with authoritative and readily accessible information.
 We are committed to advancing and conducting clinical research designed to improve the lives of HAE patients and ultimately find a cure.

 Lifelong health for HAE patients

 To lead a nationwide advocacy movement that focuses on increasing HAE awareness and education, diagnosis, empowering patient access to therapy and fostering groundbreaking research that includes finding a cure.

 - Respect for Others: